Aggressive & Innovative Defense Strategies

 How We Can Help Defend Against Homicide Charges in Virginia

 You are innocent until proven guilty, even when accused of any type of homicide.
-A successful defense strategy will depend on the specific crime you are charged with, the available evidence, and any other mitigating factors relevant to your case.
+A successful defense strategy will depend on the specific violent crime you are charged with, the available evidence, and any other mitigating factors relevant to your case.

-Our Manassas homicide defense attorneys at Dischley Law, PLLC understand how these cases are adjudicated in Virginia and can work with you to explore every possible legal approach.
+Our Manassas homicide attorneys at Dischley Law, PLLC understand how these cases are adjudicated in Virginia and can work with you to explore every possible legal approach.
 This may involve negotiating a plea deal in exchange for reduced charges or defending you before a jury in court.
 We can help you understand your rights and advise on what course of action is likely to result in the most favorable outcome.

 “I chose Dischley Law in part because they are a Veteran-owned firm, but also because of their competitive fees and the compassion they demonstrated as I described my case during the consultation”- C.G.